the-turing-way/the-turing-way/book/website/community-handbook/style/style-custom-styling.md

 ### Videos

 While it is possible to embed images and GIFs in your content using Markdown syntax, it is currently only possible to embed videos with `HTML`.
-Moreso, we do not recommend adding videos directly to _The Turing Way's_ Github repository as video files are usually large and will make the book load much slower, especially for readers with slow internet connections.
+More so, we do not recommend adding videos directly to _The Turing Way's_ Github repository as video files are usually large and will make the book load much slower, especially for readers with slow internet connections.

 To add a video to your contribution, first upload it to _The Turing Way's_ Youtube channel, then copy/paste the `HTML` code that is generated when you:
 1. Click on the `Share` option underneath the video,